-Alumni from Queen’s Grant Charter Academy gathered last week to visit with former teachers and celebrate their high school graduations.
+Alumni from Queen’s Grant Community School gathered last week to visit with former teachers and celebrate their high school graduations.

 As they greeted each other with hugs and laughter, the teachers and students reminisced about the Washington D.C. trip they took together, their eighth-grade formal, and fun times doing work as a teacher’s assistant.